iEv0lv3/coral_reef/README.md

 https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-material-theme

 After the Material theme is added to VS Code select the Ocean variant.
 Coral Reef will work with any theme, but my favorite is with Currently the Coral Reef theme is optimized for Ruby and Python, but it works well with a variety of languages.

-Here is a Python exmample:
+## Python exmample:

 ![Coral Reef :: Python](https://i.imgur.com/3XOg1Wq.png)

-Ruby Example:
+## Ruby Example:

 ![Coral Reef :: Ruby](https://i.imgur.com/ofRkIHf.png)